CarryNi/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL
-Git is awesome.
+Git is awesome
-you are  sooooooooooo stupid
+u are  sooooooooooo stupid!!!! really?